 Nissan also offers breakdown cover for five years/100,000 miles.
 On top of that, the car's battery is guaranteed against loss of capacity (where it doesn’t charge up higher than nine bars out of 12 on the display) for eight years/100,000 miles.

 Nissan’s network of dealers is set up to handle aftersales care of electric models, and service plans are handled by dealers, rather than having a countrywide service scheme.

-Electric MPVs qualify for free road tax, and as the e-NV200 Combi doesn’t break the £40,000 barrier, it doesn’t attract the £310 surcharge that owners of more expensive models have to pay the first five times they tax their car.
+Electric MPVs qualify for free road tax, and as the e-NV200 Combi doesn’t break the £40,000 barrier, even those registered before April 2020 don't attract the £310 surcharge that owners of more expensive models have to pay the first five times they tax their car.